 Teams of 3-4 students shall design, implement, test, and demonstrate their graduation project in two semesters.
-Graduation Project I is to be completed in first semester and it includes literature survey, action plan, design of complete project taking into account realistic
+Graduation Project I is to be completed in first semester and it includes literature survey, action plan, design of complete project taking into account realistic constraints, computer simulation (if applicable), partial implementation and testing.
+Report writing and oral presentation.
+Prerequisite: ELE310

-ELE439, ELE489, ELE469 Graduation Project II
+ELE439, ELE489, ELE469 G

+Graduation Project II